samzipper/website-HEAL/content/ValuesAndExpectations/_index.md

 Harassment includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of discussions, inappropriate physical contact, and unwelcome sexual attention.

-Members of the community who violate these rules will be approached by Sam and asked to do better. ***Participants asked to stop any harassing behavior are expected to comply immediately.*** If inappropriate behavior persists after a discussion with Sam, the contributor will be asked to discontinue their participation in HEAL@KGS projects.
+Members of the community who violate these rules will be approached by Sam and asked to do better. ***Participants asked to stop any harassing behavior are expected to comply immediately.*** If inappropriate behavior persists after a discussion with Sam, the contributor will be asked to discontinue their participation in HEAL projects.

 **To report an issue** - please contact [Sam]({{< ref "/authors/samuel-c.-zipper" >}}).
 All communication will be treated as confidential.
 However, please know that Sam (along with most other KU employees) is a [mandatory reporter](https://provost.ku.edu/memos/20151110) and is therefore legally required to report incidents of discrimination and sexual harassment to the [KU Office of Institutional Opportunity and Access (IOA)](https://ioa.ku.edu/).
 IOA maintains a list of [confidential support resources](https://ioa.ku.edu/campus-community-support-resources) if you have an issue you would like to discuss without reporting to the IOA.

 # Expectations for lab members

-To make sure that everyone has a positive, challenging, and rewarding experience, in HEAL@KGS we set mutually-agreed-upon goals about research, learning, and professional growth.
+To make sure that everyone has a positive, challenging, and rewarding experience, in HEAL we set mutually-agreed-upon goals about research, learning, and professional growth.
 The following expectations are meant to encourage mutual accountability and make those goals reality. .
-We will go through and discuss these expectations at the beginning of your time in HEAL@KGS to make sure we are in agreement and modify if necessary.
+We will go through and discuss these expectations at the beginning of your time in HEAL to make sure we are in agreement and modify if necessary.

 ## Everyone